Teaching

 Project: Passive orthosis transmission design

-Preethika Chivikula
+Preethika Chivukula

 Columbia Biomed MS, next: Quality Engineer at BD Biosciences